groupserver/buildout/docs/webhook.rst

 In the example JSON object below is the profile for someone called ``A Person``.
 The have set a nickname, so the URL to the profile does not contain their profile-identifier.
-They have two email addresses, with their home address preferred and no unverified addresses.
+They have two email addresses — with their home address preferred, and no unverified addresses.
 Finally, the person belongs to two groups:
 Example, and Test.